Inaccessibility to Healthcare in America

 Accessibility to healthcare is very important because it impacts the health of millions of Americans.
 If millions of Americans cannot access healthcare services, then the health of the country decreases as the mortality rate increases; the challenges that many Americans face when accessing healthcare should be addressed to be reformed.
 Fortunately, of the issues already discussed there have been efforts made to correct them.
 To help patients become educated on which type of ailments can be treated at a healthcare facility, “clinician offices and hospitals can display this information in their own facilities and offer patient education materials” (Heath, 2018).

-Inaccessibility To Healthcare In AmericaIn instances where patients cannot reach a doctor due to the limited hours available, “some organizations are utilizing health IT and connected health to allow patients to seek medical advice without needing to come into the office” (Health, 2018).
+Inaccessibility to Healthcare in AmericaIn instances where patients cannot reach a doctor due to the limited hours available, “some organizations are utilizing health IT and connected health to allow patients to seek medical advice without needing to come into the office” (Health, 2018).
 Some health organizations are using a program called Telehealth, which “allows a patient to receive medical treatment without being beholden to an office schedule that does not fit the patient’s needs” (Heath, 2018).

 Other than using health IT programs, some health facilities have changed their hours of operation to better fit the needs of their patients.
 In efforts to reform the issues of healthcare inaccessibility due to geographic issues, some healthcare facilities have begun using telemedicine which “allows patients to use their own computers or smartphones to video call with a provider…keeping patients from having to travel great distances to receive intensive or specialized care” (Heath, 2018).